Reaching your financial goals

 Deal with high-interest debt

-If your credit card balance is more than you can pay off in the next few months – and especially if you have other loans – then you need to start a paydown plan.
-The right debt consolidation strategy could save you thousands and put you on the right financial path.
+If your credit card balance is more than you can pay off in the next few months – and especially if you have other loans – then you need to start a strategic paydown plan.
+You could also consider replacing the high interest debt with lower interest mortgage debt.
+The right debt consolidation strategy could save you thousands.

 Sharpen your focus at renewal